 These financial statements are organized into funds, each of which is considered to be a separate accounting entity with a self-balancing set of accounts.
 Separate statements are presented for governmental and proprietary activities.
 Each major fund is presented in a separate column and all non-major funds are aggregated and presented in a single column.
-GASB No. 34 defines criteria for the determination of a major fund.
-This criteria is based on each fund's assets, liabilities, revenues and expenditures/expenses in relationship to all the funds of the City.
+The criteria for a major fund are based on each fund's assets, liabilities, revenues and expenditures/expenses in relationship to all the funds of the City.
 The City's major funds are the General Fund and the Enterprise Fund.